awdavies/AQIStatus/README.md

 Ever wanted to see at a glance whether the wildfires in your area are preventing you from being able to go outside for a run?

-Ever wanted to know if it's safe to open the windows without opening your door?
+Ever wanted to know if it's safe to open the windows without taking a whiff of smokey air into your fragile pink lungs?

 Then this cheesy app is for you!